Companies and organizations, whether they are government or private are formed and run by several designations.

 Non-profitable organizations have endorsements, cooperations have pensions, and companies have investment portfolios that need professionals to oversee their management.

 This is where the role of a Chief Investment Officer comes into play.
-A Chief Investment officer decides what amount of the organization’s management to be put into the investment activity while limiting risk.
+A Chief Investment officer decides what amount of the organization’s management will be put into the investment activity while limiting risk.

 The demand for Chief Investment Officier